 What’s in your garbage disposal?
 These appliances can be a great benefit to any lifestyle, and most last between five and 10 years, depending on the quality and the amount of time it gets used.
-However, when a disposal is not operated or maintained properly, it can easily break down or clog and become a plumbing nightmare for a homeowner.
+However, when the disposal is not operated or maintained properly, it can easily break down or clog and become a plumbing nightmare for a homeowner.

-Make sure you know the proper way to take care of a garbage disposal and which foods should not be thrown into it.
+Make sure you know the proper way to take care of garbage disposal and which foods should not be thrown into it.
 Also know that clogs do happen, even when you’re careful about the foods you place in it.

 If water is not draining or the motor is not running, you may have a clog in the garbage disposal.
 If the motor stopped while using the garbage disposal, turn the power off as quickly as possible to prevent any damage to the motor.
 Consult your owner’s manual for proper instructions.

 If you can’t find your owner’s manual, here is what you can do when a garbage disposal is clogged:

 - First, gather a few items – a flashlight, some needle-nose pliers, a hex-head wrench (if this was included with your garbage disposal), a wooden dowel, and some heavy-duty work gloves.
 It is always good to wear heavy-duty work gloves when working on disposal.

 - Before doing any work, make sure the disposal is turned off and unplugged.
 Figure out where the breaker for the garbage disposal is located, then turn the power off at the breaker before attempting to unclog the disposal.

 - Inspect the disposal by shining a flashlight down into it to see if silverware or some other object has lodged in it.
 You should never stick your hand inside the garbage disposal.